andrejlevkovitch/vim-lua-format/README.md

 * `.lua-format`: Specifies the style config file.
 [Style Options](https://github.com/Koihik/LuaFormatter/wiki/Style-Config)

 `.lua-format` file have to be in one of parrent directories or in source dir.
 If no one file - use default settings

+## Known Issues

+You can has error about unknow option `-i` or `-si`.
+This happens becuase some versions of `lua-formatter` uses different flags.
+So if you has error about uncorrect flag - change it to other